 I had a quick play with these existing covers to see if my instincts about what I thought was lacking bore out.

-At the same time the elements of the cover look a little more disjointed and less professionally cohesive than it did.
+At the same time the elements of the cover look a little more disjointed and less professionally cohesive than they did.
 I think the basic choices are good, you'd just need to spend a lot of time tweaking and fine-tuning to pull that back.

 I also had a go at working up my own idea/s for a Days Without End cover from scratch.